 It is also interesting to note that two decades later, Gebr.
 Klingspor launched two typefaces, Wallau (1925) and Peter-Jessen-Schrift (1931), with blackletter lowercase and roman uppercase types.
 To this Karl Klingspor had objected strongly with the Muntheschrift.

-It did not help that Munthe did not supply the type foundry with satisfying drawings, and that he did not enter a close relationship with it in order to listen to the technical side of the project.
-Maybe he also was a bit stubborn – as he wrote in 1906 about his script: «It will be as I have meant it to be, and as it must be – in order to fill a lacuna.»20
+It did not help that Munthe supplied the foundry with less than satisfying drawings, and that he did not enter a close relationship with it in order to listen to the technical side of the project.
+Maybe he also was a bit stubborn – as he wrote in 1906 about his alphabet: «It will be as I have meant it to be, and as it must be – in order to fill a lacuna.»20

-The Oslo printer Kirste mentions briefly the Muntheschrift in 1943, and blames the economical downturn after the First World War for its dire destiny.
-This may have played a part, but Klingspor had by then been doubting for 15 years.
-Commentators with knowledge of Karl Klingspor say it was unusual of this man not to complete a work which had come so far.
+The Oslo printer Kirste mentions briefly the Muntheschrift in a book in 1943, and blames the economical downturn after the First World War for its dire destiny.
+This may well have played a part, but Klingspor had by then been in doubt for 15 years.
+Commentators with knowledge of Karl Klingspor say it was unusual of this man not to complete a work which had progressed so far.

 But Munthe’s and Klingspor’s work has nevertheless been completed later on.
 The Oslo printer Fabritius, which printed Draumkvæde in 1904, initiated their own, rather different, but from Draumkvæde inspired, version of the script.
 It was finished as Fabritius-skriften in 1962.
 And thirty more years later, after researching the story of the Munthe typeface, I made my digital version of it, based on Munthe’s sketches and the Klingspor proofs, but with changes and additions.
 It was finished as Frisianus in 1994, and relaunched as FrisianusOT in 2011.
-It has been a moderate success, being used on packaging, in ads, on book covers and more.
+It has been a moderate success, seeing use in packaging, in advertising, on book covers and more.

 1. August Sørensen was engaged probably because Munthe’s hand was injured.
 Letter from Munthe to Friedrich Deneken, November 21th, 1901 (Kaiser Wilhelm Museum, Krefeld).